bitwarden/passwordless-docs/src/guide/operations.md

     aliases: ["anders@passwordless.dev"] // Allow signin to be initiated without knowing userid };

-// Make a HTTPS POST to `/register/token` with the UserId (using your ApiSecret)... var token = await fetch(apiurl + "/alias", {
+// Make an HTTPS POST to `/register/token` with the UserId (using your ApiSecret)... var token = await fetch(apiurl + "/alias", {
     method: "POST",
     body: JSON.stringify(payload),